Mchockalingam/SME_ReAIgnite_Session_3/00-CONTEXT-SETTING-README.md

 You have spent years building a reliable sense for bad code.
 Messy formatting means someone was rushing.
 Odd variable names mean inexperience.
 A large diff with no tests means corners were cut.
 Those heuristics work because, for human authors, surface quality tracks care.

-Machine-written code breaks that link completely.
-A model produces well-formatted, well-named, well-commented code with comprehensive-looking tests — because it is reproducing patterns from high-quality training data.
+Machine written code breaks that link completely.
+A model produces well formatted, well named, well commented code with comprehensive looking tests, because it is reproducing patterns from high quality training data.
 The surface is always good.
 The surface tells you *nothing* about whether the logic underneath is right.

 So the failure mode is not "the AI writes bad code."
-It is:

 > **The AI writes code that looks so good you stop scrutinising it.**

 Human code fails loudly and looks bad.
 Machine code fails quietly and looks great.
 You are no longer scanning for sloppiness.
-You are scanning for plausible-looking wrongness, and that is a different skill.
+You are scanning for plausible looking wrongness, and that is a different skill.

 ---